chrzaszcz/erlang_doctor/README.md

 Both functions can also take a second argument, which is a map with more advanced options:

 - `tab`: collected traces are stored in an ETS table with this name (default: `trace`),
-- `limit`: maximum number of traces in the table - when it is reached, tracing is stopped.
+- `limit`: maximum number of traces in the table - when it is reached, tracing is stopped (default: no limit).

 In this example we start the `tr` module in the simplest way: